Golf Course Review of Brora Golf Club

 Cattle and sheep roam the course but never interfere; the electric fences around the greens see to that for the most part.
 The condition of the course was to a championship standard with the riveted bunkering, green surrounds and quality of hole-cutting particularly noteworthy; all maintained with just three full-time greenkeepers.

-The playability of the course was perfect too.
+The playability of this unspoilt course was perfect too.
 You would be confident that if setting out with just one golf ball you would complete your round.
 The rough makes approach shots more difficult for sure but it is unlikely to swallow up your ball.

 Not that it really matters but for the record par is 70 and the total yardage is 6,211.